krakend/krakend-documentation/logging-metrics-tracing/logger.md

 	}

 - `stats`: Whether to log the statistics or not
-- `spans`: Wether to log the spans or not
+- `spans`: Whether to log the spans or not

 See also the [additional settings](/docs/logging-metrics-tracing/opencensus/) of the Opencensus module that can be declared.